hydrodynamicstability/statquotes/README.md

   - Discussion of Jerzy Neyman's paper, On the two different aspects of the representative method:  the method of stratified sampling and the method of purposive selection, *Journal of the Royal Statistical Society*, 97:  558-625.

+## Multiplicity

+- "If we wish to ensure that the probability of making at least one type I error is not greater than $\alpha$, we must know 'per what' we are to control this error:  per hypothesis test, per question, per trial, per drug development programme, per lifetime of the statistician, for all science for ever?  *This* is the really difficult question that all this work raises and *this* is the question that is regularly shirked."

+  - Stephen Senn (1998)

+  - Mathematics:  governess or handmaiden?  *Journal of the Royal Statistical Society D*, 47 (2):  251-259.

 ## Laboratory quality control

 - "Most directors of research hold to the opinion, and rightly so, that they are engaged in research, not production.
 Deviating from this would be bad for all concerned; yet it is helpful to realize what is the greatest production activity of any research group it is the *production of measurement*.
 There are few research projects in which actual measurement, together with the preapration of instruments and samples, does not represent a substantial part of the effort.
 Most of this measurement is of a production character --- yet too often it is not operated as such.
 Sometimes it is operated too much so, but this is another matter."